tomhmoses/fun2/files/LectureNotes/files/decidability.lagda.md

 We now discuss why we use types to encode logical propositions, and *when* booleans can be used instead.
 It is not always.
-It is here that the prerequisite *models of computations* shows up.
+It is here that the prerequisite *Theories of Computation* shows up.

 ## Discussion and motivation